 Feelings: agitation, betrayal, impatience, feeling angry with God, blaming others, desire to get forgiveness/ reconcile, being aggressive, getting into more arguments.

 3. Bargaining – promises to turn around or change one’s life if the person who is gone is given a chance to continue living.
-It is a realization that you cannot change things, and many people direct their attention to the higher power.
+It is a realization that you cannot change things, and many people direct their attention to a higher power.

 Feelings: At this stage, it is common to experience guilt and to resort to an irrational belief that if the situation played differently, you would not be in such a painful place, that you could have warned him/her, listened to your intuition, haven’t said this and that triggering him/her, could have picked a different route etc. You also may be seeking approval and reassurance from others, wanting more attention or affection.
 You also may be believing that you are responsible for loss or questioning religious beliefs.